bpetetot/conference-hall-beta/README.md

 ## Features

 **You are a Speaker:**
-- ✨ Write the absract of your talk
+- ✨ Write the abstract of your talk
 - 🚀 Submit your talks to events (meetups and conferences)
 - 🤝 Invite co-speakers to your talk
 - 🔒 Social login